privacy-scaling-explorations/maci/apps/website/versioned_docs/version-v3.x/technical-references/zk-snark-circuits/utilities.md

 #### ResultsCommitmentVerifier

-A utility circuit used by the main `tallyVotes` circuit to verify that the results commitment is correct.
+A utility circuit used by the main `VoteTally` circuit to verify that the results commitment is correct.

 ![ResultsCommitmentVerifier](/img/circuits/resultsCommitmentVerifier.svg)